Seth-Lamancusa/26quick/README.md

 * **Data collection**: This is the fun part.
 To take advantage of the aforementioned long skill curve and conducivity to large samples, I'll of course have to generate these samples by playing the game.
 * **Research questions**:
   - *Microscopic*
-      + Is there a common relative mistake location given a target key?
-      + Is accuracy different for each row of keys?
-Does target key location predict mistakes generally?
-      + Does target number predict mistakes?
+      + How are target key location, target key number, time to press, and mistake probability related?
+4 questions.
   - *Macroscopic*
       + How long does it take to "warm up"?
 I'll take a rolling average over many sessions and identify peak performance window.
       + Is there a benefit to taking short breaks in the middle of a session?